-March is Women’s History Month, a time to celebrate the contributions of women throughout history and recognize their achievements in various fields.
+March is Women’s History Month, a time to celebrate the contributions of women in tech throughout history and recognize their achievements in various fields.
 In the world of technology and software development, women have made significant contributions, but they remain underrepresented in the industry.

 This Women’s History Month, it’s essential to highlight why it’s essential to support and empower women in tech.